Worship

 Our Worship space

 Our worship space area has comfortable seats, allowing us to arrange the area as required.
 It includes a prayer corner, where anyone can sit quietly or place a prayer request on the prayer tree.
-There is a space for children and mums to sit, with toys and books to entertain the children.
+There is a space for children and parents/ carers to sit, with toys and books to entertain the children.